ZauraGS/vs-code-text-theme-godot/README.md

 Import Instructions
+1. Download vs_code_dark_theme.tet
-1. In a Godot Project Head to the Script Editor Tab
+2. In a Godot Project Head to the Script Editor Tab
-2. File -> Theme -> Import Theme
+3. File -> Theme -> Import Theme
-3. Navigate to Theme and Select
+4. Navigate to vs_code_dark_theme.tet and Select it
+5. Voila!